 The massive Pisgah National Forest is divided into three districts.
 The Pisgah Ranger District includes the Brevard area with places such as Looking Glass Rock, Sliding Rock and many waterfalls.

-Within the Pisgah Ranger District there are a number of disbursed roadside camping sites that are available free of charge on an as-available basis.
+Within the Pisgah Ranger District there are disbursed roadside camping sites that are available on a first come - first serve basis.
 These campsites are located alongside gravel roads throughout the district and include a parking area, tent pad, and fire ring.
 Toilet facilities and drinking water are not available.

-The following regulation must be adhered to and are strictly enforced by USFS Law Enforcement.
+The following regulations must be adhered to and are strictly enforced by Law Enforcement Officers.

 - Roadside camping is allowed at designated campsites only.
 Signs designating a legal campsite show a camping symbol and a site number (for example "AC-3" for Avery Creek site 3).

 - The National Forests in North Carolina have a policy which allows for campers to occupy a roadside campsite for a maximum of 14 days out of a 30 day period.
-If a camper changes locations or moves to another campsite within 10 miles of a previous campsite the maximum stay limit of 14 days applies to all sites occupied.
+If a camper changes locations or moves to another campsite, it cannot be within 10 miles of previous site, the maximum stay limit of 14 days applies to all sites occupied.

-- Campfires are allowed only within the metal or stone fire ring provided on the site.
-Building of additional fire rings is not allowed.
+- Campfires are allowed only within the metal fire ring provided on site.
+Building additional fire rings is not allowed.
 All camping equipment and tents must remain on the designated tent pad.

 - Collecting 'dead and downed' firewood in the forest is permitted for camp fires.
 It is illegal to cut, chop, or saw live or standing trees or other live growth.
 Do not chop into or drive nails into live trees.

-- Without permission, it is illegal to establish and set up a campsite for the purpose of reserving a camping place.
+- It is illegal to establish and set up a campsite for the purpose of reserving a camping place.
 The campsite must be occupied on the night it is set up by a minimum of one person.

-- Without permission, it is illegal to leave a camp unattended for period of more than 24 hours.
+- It is illegal to leave a camp unattended for period of more than 24 hours.

 - It is illegal to fail to remove all camping equipment, personal property, trash, and refuse from a campsite when vacating or leaving that area or site.

-- No toilet facilities are provided.
-It is mandatory that all human waste be buried at least 6 inches deep and a minimum or 200 feet from a stream, trail, or campsite.
+- It is mandatory that all human waste be buried at least 6 _inches deep and a minimum or 200 feet from a stream. trail, or campsite.

-Warning: Roadside campsites are a high crime area.
-Access to these campsites is easy by any vehicle, and camping equipment and personal property are frequently stolen from unoccupied camps.
-If you see anyone stealing anything from a roadside campsite or parking area near a public trailhead, picnic, or recreation area please call 911 to report it or call the Pisgah District Ranger Station at 828-877-3265
+Warning: Unattended property and equipment in these areas can be an easy target for criminal activity.
+Protect your property by locking valuables out of site.
+Access to these campsites is easy by any vehicle.
+If you see anyone stealing anything from a roadside campsite or parking area near a public trailhead, picnic, or recreation area please call 911 to report it or call USPS Law Enforcement at the Pisgah District Ranger Station at 828-877-3265.